microsoft/react-native-windows-samples/website/blog/2020-05-18-rn4mupdadates.md

 ![react-native-mac](assets/eloy_rn4m_preview_full.png)

-One of our biggest announcements recently is our addition and full support of the React Native for macOS extension!
+One of our biggest announcements recently is our addition and full support of the [React Native for macOS](/react-native-windows/docs/rnm-getting-started) extension!
 We are super excited to be developing React Native support for macOS along side our Windows effort.

-Although still a fork, we have an official [npm package out for React Native for macOS](https://www.npmjs.com/package/react-native-macos) and a [repo available](https://github.com/microsoft/react-native-macos) to the public to follow and contribute to - we hope to see some really cool React Native apps out there in the future that can now truly run everywhere.
+We have an official [npm package out for React Native for macOS](https://www.npmjs.com/package/react-native-macos) and a [repo available](https://github.com/microsoft/react-native-macos) to the public to follow and contribute to - we hope to see some really cool React Native apps out there in the future that can now truly run everywhere.

 ## React Native on the Surface Duo